lorae/roundup/README.md

 # About

-The purpose of this project is regularly track and present the most recent working papers in economics. ('Working papers', also known as 'pre-print' papers, present academic research that has not yet been peer-reviewed.)
-Remotely run via GitHub Actions once daily, this project scrapes data from working paper publishers at 6:40 AM EST, compares newly collected data to a historic database of working papers, and presents only the most recent ones on the [project dashboard](https://roundup.streamlit.app/).
+The purpose of this project is regularly track and present the most economics research on an [interactive, sortable feed](https://roundup.streamlit.app/).
+We do so by web scraping research daily from academic organizations' websites.
+The data we collect are titles, authors, summaries, and links of *working papers* (also known as *pre-print papers*), which present academic research that has not yet been vetted by the peer review process.
 The dashboard may be of use for those interested in understanding the most recent active areas of economics research, such as economists, policy-oriented researchers, and students.

+Remotely run via GitHub Actions once daily, this project scrapes data from working paper publishers at 6:40 AM EST, compares newly collected data to a historic record of working papers, and presents the results on an interactive [website](https://roundup.streamlit.app/).
 As of June 2024, the project incorporates data from 21 different sources.

 # How it works

 The primary purpose of this repository is to maintain and improve the [project dashboard](https://roundup.streamlit.app/).
-A detailed summary of the web scraping, GitHub Actions, and StreamLit components of this project follow.
+A detailed summary of the web scraping, GitHub Actions, and Streamlit components of this project follow.

 ### Web Scraping